mastermalone/redux-address-form/address-form/src/components/addressForm/README.md

     countries: []
   };

-Set the value of of this.states.country to the respons.data value retrieved from calling the json file via axios.then(response => {this.setState(countries: response.data)}).
+Set the value of this.states.country to the respons.data value retrieved from calling the json file via axios.then(response => {this.setState(countries: response.data)}).

-In the render method of your component, call formatCountryData() and pass in this.state.countries.
+In the render() method of your component, call formatCountryData(this.state.countries).

 ## Hiding fields and/or submit button
-You can hide any field or the submit button by adding an attribute the the component page element.
+You can hide any field or the submit button by adding an attribute the component page element.
 The attribut will be hideNameOfField={true}.
 The following example hides the first name field and the submit button

 Example: <AddressForm
             onSubmit={this.submit}